Skip to Main Content

 • Ethnog* (the asterisk is a "wildcard character" that lets you search for ethnography, ethnographic, ethnographer, etc.)

-You can express your topic in general Keywords, or as a Subject using terms created by the Library of Congress (see more about this here).
+In the Advanced Search, you can express your topic in general Keywords, or as a Subject using terms created by the Library of Congress (see more about this here).

 Often, the sources you find will be a combination of primary data and secondary analysis of the data.
 Here are examples.